0xCAFEDECAF/VanLiveConnect/README.md

 Internet connection.
 Moreover, having "Mobile data always active" turned on, decreases battery life, so it is a bad idea anyway.

-Ideally, we would like the Android client device to show the vehicle data as coming in via the (non-Internet) "PSA display AP" Wi-Fi connection, whilst all the apps are still being able to connect to the Internet via mobile data.
+Ideally, we would like all the Android apps to be able to connect to the Internet via mobile data, while at the same time the Android client device is showing the vehicle data as coming in via the (non-Internet) "PSA display AP" Wi-Fi connection

-To make that possible, the web server ("WebServer.ino") in the ESP offers a special feature: it will respond to any request for '.../generate_204'.
-This makes make Android believe that the Wi-Fi connection has an Internet connection.
+To make the latter possible with mobile data enabled on the Android device, the web server ("WebServer.ino") in the ESP offers a special feature: it will respond to any request for '.../generate_204'.
+This makes make Android believe that the Wi-Fi connection has an Internet connection, and therefore it chooses Wi-Fi as the preferred medium.

-However, even though "Internet access" seems now enabled to the Android device, it still sees that the connection is pretty limited.
+However, even though "Internet access" via Wi-Fi seems now enabled to the Android device, it still sees that the connection is pretty limited.
 Android tries to access all kinds of other Internet addresses, which (obviously) fails.
 Therefore, the Android device now presents a different system notification:
 "PSA display AP has limited connectivity.
 Tap to connect anyway.":